-Building a Tic Tac Toe Game with Truffle and Unity¶
+Building a Tic Tac Toe Game with Truffle and Unity

-Written by Josh Quintal
+Written by Josh Quintal and Emily Lin

-Last updated 2/15/2022
+Last updated 3/31/2023

 Unity is a powerful game engine.
 Truffle is a powerful smart contract framework.
 Let's combine both to make something cool!